andreasdominik/SusiTime/docs/src/snipsHermesQnD.md

   control flow of a function
 - use a global intent for switching a device on or off
 - let Snips ask a question and get "yes" or "no" back as boolean value
-- let snips continue a conversation without the need to utter the hotword again.
+- let Snips continue a conversation without the need to utter the hotword again.